Daily Archives: April 27, 2010

 It looks like the community’s voice matters.
 Cornejo … Continue reading »

-Veteran investigative reporter Lance Williams of California Watch tipped us off to this caper: there was a chicken running lose in the Elmwood a few days ago.
+Veteran investigative reporter Lance Williams of California Watch tipped us off to this caper: there was a chicken running loose in the Elmwood a few days ago.

 Fortunately, a kind citizen noticed the bird trying to cross Ashby Avenue, picked it up, and took it home.
 The Good Samaritan then put up this poster seeking the bird’s owner.